Richard (Dick) Cannings

 I spend half my time working for Bird Studies Canada coordinating Canadian Christmas Bird Counts, the Great Backyard Bird Count, the eBird program, the BC Breeding Bird Atlas and the British Columbia Owl Survey.
 I also work as a consulting biologist, mostly on projects concerning the status of bird populations in Canada and the endangered landscapes of British Columbia.
 And I spend a lot of time writing about the natural world.

 I have produced regular radio items on natural history themes for CBC and taught continuing education courses on birding and nature.
 I’ve also led about 50 natural history tours to destinations around the world, particularly in the New World tropics.
-When I’m not birding, I play fiddle in a local Scottish country dance band.
+When I’m not birding, I have been known to play fiddle in a local Scottish country dance band.

 I’m on Twitter @dickcannings.